Sonosfera

 Want to see Sonosfera tailored to your market?

-Sonosfera for UAE BusinessesLooking for legal background music for your business?
+Sonosfera for UAE businessesLooking for catalogue-scoped background music for your business?

 No. Playing Spotify in a Dubai salon is illegal and carries two separate risks: copyright infringement fines starting at AED 10,000 and content compliance penalties under UAE media law.